o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/cpp-api.md

 {{< preview-new >}}

 The AWS Metrics Gem provides a C++ API for submitting metrics and handling notifications using the O3DE EBus.
-For more information about using the EBus system, please check https://docs.aws.amazon.com/lumberyard/latest/userguide/ebus-intro.html.
+For more information about using the EBus system, refer to the [EBus](/docs/user-guide/engine/ebus) documentation.

 ## Using the AWSMetricsRequestBus